 Notes

-- Store these vegan oat flour cookies in an airtight container in the fridge for up to five days or in the freezer for up to six months.
+- Store the cookies in an airtight container in the fridge for up to five days or in the freezer for up to three months.